retroluxfilm/reshade-vrtoolkit/README.md

 - Walking Dead Saints and Sinners (one eye stays black)
 - Race Room Experience (Crashes on start in VR on 32 & 64bit version)
+- Half Life Alyx (Does not hook the VR renderer)

 Known Issues & Limitations